JewishLewish/synxacceleration/README.md

 ``Mob Merge`` -> Making mobs merge.

-``Emergency Mode`` -> Several Changes to files so it can handle bad severe bad TPS attacks .
+``Emergency Mode`` -> Several Changes to files so it can handle severe bad TPS attacks .

 ## How to use it?
 1) Put the plugin's jar file into the plugins folder.